swissup/swissup.github.io/m1/dailydeals/installation.md

 #### Update from version 1.0.1

-If you upgrade from previous from extension verion 1.0.1 you can delete useless files and directories (or you may leave them; they cause no harm):
+If you upgrade from extension verion 1.0.1 you can delete useless files and directories (or you may leave them; they cause no harm):

 ```
 app/code/local/TM/CountdownTimer